Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

   backtracking), and stop if it becomes impossible to move further.

-- **Disengaging triggers an opportunity attack.** When you voluntarily move while adjacent to an enemy, they may use a basic action targeting you as a reaction before you move. to use a Default Ability targeting you.
+- **Disengaging triggers an opportunity attack.** When you voluntarily move while adjacent to an enemy, before you move, as a reaction they may use a basic action which includes you.

 Forced Movement is when a unit is moved by another unit.
+Push and pull by default are straight line only.
-Push means the target must be moved away from the caster, Pull means the target must be moved towards the caster.
+Push by default means the affected must be moved away from the caster, Pull means the target must be moved towards the caster.
+It's not uncommon to break these restrictions, like "push 1 in any direction."

 Flying Movement ignores terrain while moving and does not trigger reactions such as Opportunity Attacks.